Diorla/story-binder/generators.md

 ```

 - `country()[nationality]`: As usual, we create a reference for country, nationality
-- `firstName(female, [nationality])` in this case, the firstName will be "female" and and match the country, e.g. Nigeria
+- `firstName(gender=female, country=[nationality])` in this case, the firstName will be "female" and and match the country, e.g. Nigeria
-- `city([nationality])`: it will return a city from the matching country, e.g. Abuja is in Nigeria.
+- `city(country=[nationality])`: it will return a city from the matching country, e.g. Abuja is in Nigeria.

 It should be noted that city was declared before country, even though we will be using the value of country.
 Order doesn't matter, as this enables you to maintain your artistic liberties while writing without worrying about arguments or dependencies.

 # Creating your own generators
+This will be supported later on, but not now.
 Apart from using default generators available with the app, you can create your own generators as well!
 What would you need?
 For example, we want to create a world of magical creatures.